moky/snowcat-ios/README.md

 			SCLog(@"definition error: %@", dict);
 			return NO;
 		}
-		// TODO: set extra attributes for your button
+		// TODO: set extra attributes for your button here
 		// the parameters 'dict' is the dictionary defined in plist

 		// NOTICE: this function will be called after added to superview.